-[Updated: April 1, 2021]
+[Updated: November 15, 2022]

-This chapter of Legal Aid BC Tariffs provides information about how Legal Aid BC (LABC) will compensate you for family law services that you provide to clients.
+This chapter of Legal Aid BC Tariffs provides information about how Legal Aid BC (LABC) will compensate you for the family law services you provide to clients.
 For general information about the terms of your contract with LABC, see General Terms and Conditions.